MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/distribution/stores/Google Play.md

 ### Pre-requisites

 * Google requires the first version of your Google Play application to have been published through the Google console.
 * A Google Play Developer account.
-If you don’t have one, register for a Google play developer account at
+If you don’t have one, register for a developer account at
 <https://play.google.com/apps/publish/signup>
-* For Mobile center to create a Google Store conenction and to access Google API’s on user’s behalf, you need to create an API project and a Service account.
+* For Mobile center to create a Google Store conenction and to access Google API’s on your behalf, you will need to make sure that you have an API project and a Service account, a one time process.

 For more information on how to use the Google Play Console please use the following link:
 <https://support.google.com/googleplay/android-developer/answer/6112435?hl=en>